pc7122/FaceMood/README.md

 # FaceMood

-<p align="justify">Step into the realm of emotion analysis with FaceMood, an innovative web application meticulously developed to decode facial expressions in real-time.
+<p style="text-align: justify">Step into the realm of emotion analysis with FaceMood, an innovative web application meticulously developed to decode facial expressions in real-time.
 Seamlessly blending Streamlit's user-friendly web interface, the prowess of OpenCV and MediaPipe for live webcam interactions, and the robust intelligence of Keras and TensorFlow for emotion recognition, FaceMood brings forth a captivating experience.
 Witness the convergence of technology and human emotion as FaceMood unravels the unspoken through expressions – your emotions, our insight.</p>

 ---
 ## Installation